SPL Programming - 4.1 [Sequence] Sequence

 If you click the cell where the sequence is located, the development environment can also display the value of the sequence, which will be listed as a table, such as A3 of the above code:

 In SPL, the sequence number of sequence members starts from 1, and the reference of a member uses parentheses.
-In some programming languages, the serial number of array members starts from 0, and the reference of a member uses brackets.
+In some programming languages, the sequence number of array members starts from 0, and the reference of a member uses brackets.
 This should also be noted when learning programming language.

 In fact, a sequence variable can be simply understood as a group of variables with the same name, which should be distinguished by sequence numbers.
 Each member can be regarded as an independent variable.
 If the sequence number exceeds the limit, it is equivalent to referring to a non-existent variable, and the program will report an error.